Lele Pons Reveals Secret To How She Really Twerks In Colorful Sports Bra & Short Shorts

 The video started with Lele standing in front of a bed covered in light blue linen.
 The walls were adorned with mirrors and allowed the light to bounce around the room.

-The star of the mini-production shook her hips before strutting toward the lens while lip-syncing to a catchy tune.
+The star of the mini-production shook her butt before strutting toward the lens while lip-syncing to a catchy tune.
 She stood in profile, uttered a cheeky “cha-cha-cha” in time with the music, and began to twerk.

-Lele had the moves down as she nonchalantly folded her arms and shook her booty, much to the delight of her followers.
+Lele had the moves down as she nonchalantly folded her arms and gyrated her booty, much to the delight of her followers.
 Her dance moves seemed so effortless that she even yawned while executing them.

 However, it was all a matter of perception.
-At the end of the clip, the camera moved its angle to show that she was actually not responsible for the grinding moves.
+At the end of the recording, the camera moved its angle to show that she was actually not responsible for the grinding moves.
 Instead, her friend had been manipulating her legs to make it appear as if Lele was a champion dancer.

-The 24-year-old sparked a frenzy and many left glowing compliments to let her know what they thought of the clip.
+The 24-year-old sparked a frenzy and many left glowing compliments for the model.

-One admirer thought that Lele was the “sweetest and the funniest” while another said that they “loved the end.”
+One admirer believed that Lele was the “sweetest and the funniest” while another said that they “loved the end.”

 “Ooh, I thought it was you,” a duped Instagram user told the YouTube star.